jupyterlab/jupyter-ai/docs/source/users/index.md

     alt='Screen shot of a "/learn -d" command and a response.' class="screenshot" />

-With the `/learn` command, some models work better with custom chunk sizes and chunk overlaps.
+With the `/learn` command, some models work better with custom chunk size and chunk overlap values.
 To override the defaults, use the `-c` or `--chunk-size` option and the `-o` or `--chunk-overlap` option.

 ```